Multi-Objective Loss Balancing for Physics-Informed Deep Learning: Introduction

 The emergence of Physics-Informed Neural Networks (PINNs) \citep{Raissi2017} has sparked a lot of interest in domains that see themselves regularly confronted with problems in the low data regime.
 By leveraging well-known physical laws and incorporating them as implicit prior into the deep-learning pipeline, PINNs were shown to require little to no data in order to approximate partial differential equations (PDE) of varying complexity \citep{Raissi2017,hongweicollocationbendinganalysis}.

-We consider the case where PINNs are used for finding the unknown, underlying function proper to a parameterised PDE.
-PDEs generally consist of a governing equation and a set of boundary- as well as initial conditions.
-When trained jointly, i.e. as multi-objective optimisation (MOO), these equations form a set of objective functions that drive the model to approximate a function that satisfies the PDE.
-Several established and well-studied numerical methods already exist for addressing this problem, such as the Finite Elements Method (FEM), Finite Difference Method or Wavelets and Laplace Transform Method \citep{bathe1996finite,hughes2012finite,smith1985a,Grossmann2007NumericalTO}.
-However, PINNs present a differentiable, mesh-free approach and avoid the curse of dimensionality \citep{grohs2018proof,poggio2017and}.
+We consider the case where PINNs are used for finding the unknown, underlying function proper to solve a parameterised PDE.
+PDEs generally consist of a governing equation and a set of boundary as well as initial conditions.
+When trained jointly, i.e. as multi-objective optimisation (MOO), these equations form a set of objective functions that guide the model to approximate a function that satisfies the PDE.
+While several established and well-studied numerical methods already exist for addressing this problem, such as the Finite Element Method (FEM), Finite Difference Method or Wavelets resp.
+Laplace transform methods \citep{bathe1996finite,hughes2012finite,smith1985a,Grossmann2007NumericalTO}, PINNs offer significant advantages, such as being end-to-end differentiable, mesh-free and avoiding the curse of dimensionality \citep{grohs2018proof,poggio2017and}.
 They could therefore prove useful in several engineering applications, such as inversion and surrogate modeling in solid mechanics \citep{haghighat2021physics}, design optimisation \citep{martins_ning_2021} or structural health monitoring and system identification \citep{yuan2020machine}.
-PINNs also found rich applications in computational fluid mechanics and dynamics for surrogate modelling of numerically expensive fluid flow simulations \citep{xiang2021self}, identification of hidden quantities of interest (velocity, pressure) from spatio-temporal visualisations of a passive scaler (dye or smoke) \citep{raissi2020hidden} or in an inverse heat transfer application setting in flow past a cylinder without thermal boundaries \citep{cai2020heat}.
+PINNs have also been successfully applied in computational fluid mechanics and dynamics for surrogate modelling of numerically expensive fluid flow simulations \citep{xiang2021self}, identification of hidden quantities of interest (velocity, pressure) from spatio-temporal visualisations of a passive scaler (dye or smoke) \citep{raissi2020hidden} or in an inverse heat transfer application setting in flow past a cylinder without thermal boundaries \citep{cai2020heat}.